-Search Analytics is the first place I go to find a hypothesis worth pursuing.
+Search Performance is the first place I go to find a hypothesis worth pursuing.

 Break your data down by page and/or query.
 Look at impressions, clicks, CTR and position.
 Start coming up with hypotheses to explain the increase or decrease.